 What are service charges?

 They are charges payable by the leaseholder to the landlord for the services the landlord is obliged to provide under the terms of the lease.
-They will be a variable amount from year to year depending on the costs the landlord incurs.
+They will usually be an amount varying from year to year depending on the costs the landlord incurs.
 These are usually split between leaseholders according to the lease terms.

 Examples of service charges